 - Please do not arrange “birthday treats” or other time off from college, which could equally well be arranged for weekends or school holidays.

-- If a student arrives late to college, they MUST inform the Attendance Assistant on their arrival.
+- If a student arrives late to school, they MUST inform the Attendance Assistant on their arrival.
 If a student is late three times during a half term or if lateness becomes a problem, then detentions will be given.
 Parent/Carers will be contacted if the college has concerns regarding lateness.

 Changes in circumstances at home and bullying are common reasons for children to become “ill”.
 These problems can become worse if they are “bottled up”.
 We can treat many matters in confidence and we deal with any issues appropriately.